swup/js-plugin/readme.md

 ## Options

-Plugin options is an an array of animation objects.
+The plugin options are an an array of animation objects.
-The example below is the default setup and defines two animations, where `out` is the animation (function) being executed before content replace, and `in` is animation being executed after the content is replaced.
+The example below is the default setup and defines two animations, where `out` is the animation (function) being executed before the content is being replaced, and `in` is animation being executed after the content is replaced.
 This is also an animation object that swup will fallback to in case no other fitting animation object is found.

 Animations are chosen based on the `from` and `to` properties of the object, which are compared against current transition (routes of current and next page).